-- Mrs. Tyndall the classes full time educational teaching assistant.
+Mrs. Tyndall and Miss.
+Tyndall are the classes full time educational teaching assistants.

 Reception children enter school through their classroom door each morning and collected from this door at the end of the school day.
 Staff will only let children leave with parents/carers or the regular grown up that picks them up.
 If a different adult is collecting them, please tell the Reception staff in the morning or contact the school office by 3pm.

 Recommended Reading Books for